eslawski/mdx-playground/README.md

 ### Gotchas
 * Sometimes Gatsby gets confused.
 Sometimes a `gatsby clean` and rebuild can fix things.
 It essentially deletes the `.cache` and `/public` directories.
 * Sometimes the processing of thumbnails will fail due to "Segmentation Fault".
 Usually a clean and retry will fix this.
+* Sometimes you might see "captureDate is null" error.
+Usually you just need to restart the server.
+I think it gets confused when you add/modify images with hot reloading.
+* This blog doesn't like heic photos taken by iPhones.
+You can convert them to a proper jpeg by using Mac's "export" option.
+* Sometimes the aspect ratio for portrait images is incorrect, leading to weird cropping and a bad looking grid.
+For whatever reason portrait images when placed in Webstorm can remain landscape.
+You can fix this by just rotating the images a few times on Mac.
+* Sometimes you can get some weird "frontmatter" errors.
+I have noticed sometimes `!` characters can be the cause.
+You should be able to escape them.

 ### Future Ideas
 * Add categories to posts